kfiraberman/neural_best_buddies/README.md

 # Neural Best-Buddies in PyTorch

 This is our PyTorch implementation for the Neural-Best Buddies paper.
-It is still under active development.

 The code was written by [Kfir Aberman](https://kfiraberman.github.io/) and supported by [Mingyi Shi](https://rubbly.cn/).